opsi-org/python-opsi/README.md

 Packages can be build for distributions that use either Debian or RPM packages.
-Please install the necessary build requirements from either `debian/control` or `rpm/python-opsi.spec` before you try to build an package.
+Please install the necessary build requirements from either `debian/control` or `rpm/python-opsi.spec` before you build a package.

 ### On Debian-based systems